Introduction

 \end{eqnarray*}

-Find the value of the coefficient
+Finding the Values of the Coefficients

 f^{\prime}(x) = c_1f^{\prime}(a) + 2\, c_2f^{\prime\prime}(a)\, (x-a) + 3\, c_3f^{(3)}(a)\, (x-a)^2 + \cdots + n\, c_n f^{(n)}(a)\, (x-a)^{n-1} + \cdots